ta3ag/lbd/docs/BackendTutorial/source/about.rst

   Code generation and execution flow

-The upper half of :num:`Figure #about-f1` is the computer program generating and execution flow.
-IR stand for Intermediate Representation.
+The upper half of :num:`Figure #about-f1` is the computer program generated and executed flow.
+IR stands for Intermediate Representation.
 The lower half is this book flow of the toolchain extended implementation based on llvm.
+Except clang, the other blocks need to extended for a new backend development.
 The hex is the ascii from '0' to 'f' for hexadecimal value representation (4 bits of binary code representation) since the verilog language machine use it as input file.

-This book include 10,000 lines of sources code for
+This book include 10,000 lines of source code for

-1. Step by step, create an llvm backend for the Cpu0 which beginning from a CPU design for school teaching purpose in system programming.
+1. Step-by-step, create an llvm backend for the Cpu0 which beginning from a CPU design for school teaching purpose in system programming.
 Chapter 2 to 12.
 2. ELF linker for Cpu0 which extended from lld.
 Chapter 13.